 For designs that include AXI4-Lite slave interfaces, a set of software driver files is created during the export process.
-These C driver files can be included in an SDK C project and used to access the AXI4-Lite slave port.
+These C driver files can be included in a SDK C project and used to access the AXI4-Lite slave port.

-The software driver files are written to directory project_name>/<solution_name>/impl/ip/ drivers and are included in the package .zip archive.
+The software driver files are written to directory <project\name>/<solution\name>/impl/ip/ drivers and are included in the package .zip archive.
 Refer to AXI4-Lite Interface for details on the C driver files.